danforthcenter/outreach/raspi_teachers_2015/raspi_teachers.md

 How to make your Raspberry pi more 'rugged'
 *  Weather proofing in a coffee can by Jim at fotosyn [here](http://www.fotosyn.com/simple-timelapse-camera-using-raspberry-pi-and-a-coffee-tin/)
 *  See post on 5 different cases [here](http://www.makeuseof.com/tag/5-ways-to-ruggedise-your-raspberry-pi/)
 *  This Rustoleum coating might work [here](http://www.geek.com/chips/neverwet-makes-the-raspberry-pi-and-other-gadgets-waterproof-1564340/)

+# Connecting a sensor to a Google doc

+**More here from Noah**

 # Opensource tools for image analysis